nchern/dockerfiles/veracrypt/README.md

 After running a container you will get a shell where you can operate with veracrypt normally via command line.
 The image includes a few of convenient shotcuts to make working with veracrypt easier.
 See `Dockerfile` under `# Convenient shotcuts`.

-## Why, a brief explanation
+## Why can't I just run the container with mounted directory?
-Veracrypt requires fuse and devicemapper - quite a low level linux features that do not work in docker container just by default.
+Veracrypt requires fuse and devicemapper - quite low level linux features that do not work in a docker container just by default.
 See `veracrypt.sh` how to start container properly, with enabled linux kernel modules.
 Here is a list of errors you would see if you try to run a container simply by `docker run -ti veracrypt:latest`:

 Error: No such file or directory: /dev/mapper/veracrypt1